When the System Spits Out the Change Agent

 - Would I be saying the same things if this person were a legacy leader?

-Your job is to discern whether that tension is the result of a legitimate problem or a system finally being held to account.
+Your job is to discern whether that tension is the result of a legitimate problem or a system finally being held to account, and to help your colleagues makse sense of it and deal with it.

 What to Do Instead of Watching it Happen